ncubrian/blog/2018/microservice-madness/article.md

 ## What's the problem with microservices?

-If microservies are so great, what's the big deal?
+If microservices are so great, what's the big deal?
+Here are some of the biggest issues I've seen.

 **Increased complexity for developers**

 Things *can* get a lot harder for developers.
-In the case where a developer wants to work on a *journey*, or feature which might span many servives, that developer has to run them all on their machine, or connect to them.
-This is often more complex than simple running a single program.
+In the case where a developer wants to work on a *journey*, or feature which might span many services, that developer has to run them all on their machine, or connect to them.
+This is often more complex than simply running a single program.

+This challenge can be partially mitigated with tooling[^3], but as the number of services which makes up a system increases, the more challenges developers will face when running the system as a whole.

 **Increased complexity for operators**